wingify/wingify.github.io/_posts/2018-08-31-shift-to-atomic-css.markdown

 author: Kushagra Gour
 ---

-For the past few months, we at Wingify, have been working on making a common base for different products - so that things get reused across products and re-inventing the wheel doesn't happen.
-This also had additional benefits like enforcing common good practices across products, easier switching for developer across products and more.
+For the past few months, we at Wingify, have been working on making a common platform for different products - so that things get reused across products and re-inventing the wheel doesn't happen.
+This also has additional benefits like enforcing common good practices across products, easier switching for developer across products and more.
 As part of the same endeavor, our Frontend team has been working hard on a Design System and a frontend boilerplate app over that.
 The boilerplate is something which any product at Wingify can simply fork and build a new frontend app, using the reusable components provided by the base Design System.
 More about the boilerplate and Design System later, but in this post want to specifically talk about a very import part of our Design System - **our CSS**.

 ## Issues with current CSS

 First, why did we even start looking for a new way to write CSS?
-Previously, we were using a mix of BEM and some helper classes.
+Previously, we were using a mix of [BEM](http://getbem.com/introduction/) and some helper classes.
 Occasional classes which belonged to neither of those two categories could be seen in the code base too! 😅 This approach led to the following issues:

 - **Naming classes was always a problem** - Often, someone was commenting the pull requests that this class name doesn't make sense and should be changed to something more _"meaningful"_.
 Finding _"meaningful"_ names is tough!
 - **Unused CSS** - Automated tools to detect unused CSS are not very reliable, especially with Single Page Apps.
 Our CSS kept growing over time and definitely one main reason for that was no one ever cared to remove the unused CSS.